Glorious architecture, a tangible sense of history and a diversity of attractions make this a small city with big ideas.

 For a taste of traditional Khmer culture, head to the Sovanna Phum Arts Association on #159B, Street 99 (corner of Street 484).
 Experience a unique performance at their theatre, every Friday and Saturday night at 7:30pm.
 Performances include shadow puppet theatre, classical apsara dancing, folklore and mask dance.

-For current events (dance & music performances, movie showings, exhibitions and more), check the listings at Lady Penh.
+For current events (live music, dance performances, movie showings, exhibitions and more), check the listings at What’s On Phnom Penh.

 See?
 Lots of things to do in Phnom Penh.
 Stay another day!